jacquesfu/laravel4cheatsheet/README.md

 laravel4cheatsheet
 ==================

-A collection of cheat sheets for Laravel 4
+This is a collection of cheat sheets for Laravel 4.